mpizenberg/elm-test-rs/README.md

 within the `tests/` directory will be used.
 With elm-test-rs the arguments must be elm files, so you would call `elm-test-rs tests/**/*.elm` instead.

+### Json report goes to stdout

+Since `elm-test-rs` enables multiple levels of verbosity, that additional logging goes to stderr.
+Therefore, to avoid mixing the report output stream and logs, reports go to stdout.
+This applies to reports of running tests as well as potential error reports of compilation.
+In contrast, `elm-test` json report outputs to stdout when running tests, but stderr when compilation fails since it forwards the compiler json output, itself in stderr.

 ## Minimum supported version